Origami vs ShortPoint

 Choosing the Right SharePoint Intranet Tool

 Origami Connect and ShortPoint are both used to enhance SharePoint intranets.
 They take different approaches to customization, governance, and intranet structure.
+The right choice depends on organizational priorities such as security requirements, design flexibility, and long-term maintainability.

 This page outlines the key differences to help teams determine which approach is the best fit.